cloudfoundry/community/toc/rfc/rfc-draft-arm64-support.md

 # Open Questions

 1. **Stemcell naming convention:** How should ARM64 stemcells be identified?
-Proposed: `ubuntu-jammy-arm64` alongside existing `ubuntu-jammy` (implicitly x86_64).
-Open to community input on naming and metadata approach.
+One option is to follow the FIPS naming precedent and embed architecture in the name field (e.g., `bosh-aws-xen-hvm-ubuntu-noble-arm64`) while keeping the `os` field as `ubuntu-noble`.
+Additionally, architecture should be added as an explicit metadata field.
+Open question: should users opt in via their choice of uploaded stemcell, or be explicit about architecture in the deployment manifest?

 2. **CI/CD long-term ownership:** ARM64 CI workers will be provided initially to unblock development.
 Should long-term ownership transfer to the CF Foundation, or remain as a community-contributed resource?